 As strange as it may sound, showering too much, especially with hot water, dries out skin faster.
 And, we tend to use store-bought soaps and body washes that deplete the natural oils in the skin.
 So pay close attention to the labels on your products and apply a natural oil post-shower to keep the moisture locked in, before patting yourself up with a towel.
-Check out the Discovery Kit for Dry Skin at Shankara.
+Check out the Travel Kit for Dry Skin at Shankara.

 Hydrate, hydrate, hydrate!

 Drinking lukewarm water throughout the day prevents dehydration and its byproducts like constipation and lack of clarity.
 Water helps regulate your body temperature, lubricates your joints, and rid your body of waste through urination, bowel movements, and perspiration.
 You can also go for herbal teas, juices, and warm soups to stay hydrated and counter the cold and dry quality in the air.
 Because your body tightly regulates its water balance, it’s best to drink water consistently throughout the day instead of drinking too much at one time.